ofekalg/Semantic-Similarity-Classification/README.md

 Then we can build a classifier based on these vectors, running classification algorithm in WEKA software: http://www.cs.waikato.ac.nz/ml/weka/index.html in order to classify word pairs by their semantic similarity.

 The input is the English All - Biarcs dataset of Google Syntactic N-Grams: http://storage.googleapis.com/books/syntactic-ngrams/index.html, which provides syntactic parsing of Google-books N-Grams.
-The format of the corpus is described in the README file.
+The format of the corpus is described in this file: https://docs.google.com/document/d/14PWeoTkrnKk9H8_7CfVbdvuoFZ7jYivNTkBX2Hj7qLw/edit?usp=sharing